 We started our Arctic Imitation Coral reconstruction with a media-rich discussion that considered early modern ideas and practices based on extant images objects like this 17th-century coral-handled spoon at the Victoria & Albert Museum, this stunning statuette from ca. 1570 of Daphne turning into a laurel bush, this 1599 print of Ferrante Imperato’s museum, and this 1576 print of a goldsmith’s workshop — its details, amazingly, bear a lot of similarities to tools and workshop organization still used today.

-This historical contextualization was followed by our hands-on work making imitation coral in the studio based on folio 3r.
+This historical contextualization was followed by our hands-on experience making imitation coral in the NAC jewellery studio based on the text in folio 3r.

 This was such a fun and thought-provoking experience!
 It didn’t occur to me going into this workshop that most of Beata’s students had never seen or heard about coral, almost all of them were from Inuit communities throughout the Arctic — this sparked a spontaneous and really lively discussion about materials and technologies used in Inuit and Western artisanal traditions, enhancing the students’ connection to the examples I used in the lecture before our studio reconstruction.